ucrcsedept/galah/docs/v0.3-spec/bootstrapper.rst

 ## Bootstrapper Protocol

-Once the bootstrapper starts up it will accept TCP connections on port ``71749``.
+Once the bootstrapper starts up it will accept TCP connections on port ``51749``.

 ### Framing

-Messages to the bootstrapper should follow the format ``COMMAND NUM_BYTES PAYLOAD`` or the UTF-8 encoded message type followed by a space, the number of bytes in the payload (encoded as a UTF-8 string containing the number) followed by a space, followed by the payload.
+Messages to the bootstrapper should follow the format ``COMMAND NUM_BYTES PAYLOAD`` or the ASCII encoded message type followed by a space, the number of bytes in the payload (encoded as an ASCII encoded string containing the number) followed by a space, followed by the payload (meaning of the payload depends on the command).
 Any newline and space characters printed before a message are ignored (useful when interacting with the bootstrapper over telnet).
 For example, the following stream contains two well framed messages:

 .. code-block:: json